stpch/penumbra-blockchain-explorer/README.md

 ## Testing

 Jest tests are collocated with the components.
-Global test configuration and npm module mocks reside in `src/__tests__`.
+Global test configuration and mocks reside in `src/__tests__`.
 Test coverage can be reported to console and written to file with `npm run test:coverage`.

 ## CI/CD